 - This website ensures that the foreground and background colour combinations in images provide sufficient contrast when viewed by someone having colour deficits or when viewed on a black and white screen.
 (1.0)

-- This website documents validate to published formal grammars.
+- This website documents validate to published formal grammar.
 (1.0)

 - This website uses style sheets to control layout and presentation.
 (1.0)

 - This website uses relative rather than absolute units in markup language attribute values and style sheet property values.
 (1.0)